lambdamusic/Ontospy/docs/index.md

 -   You need to quickly generate documentation for an ontology, either as simple html pages or via some more elaborate interactive visualization (UPDATE: check out the [OntoDocs](https://github.com/lambdamusic/Ontodocs) library for this!).
 -   You love the command line and would never leave it no matter what.

-> note: Ontospy does not offer any ontology-editing features, nor it can be used to interrogate a triplestore.
+> note: Ontospy does not offer any ontology-editing features

 ## Miscellaneous Tips